Miss Grand Sri Lanka 2025

-Miss Grand Sri Lanka 2025 was the 3rd Miss Grand Sri Lanka pageant, held at the Mount Lavinia General Hotel in Colombo.
+Miss Grand Sri Lanka 2025 was the 3rd Miss Grand Sri Lanka pageant, held at the Mount Lavinia Hotel in Colombo.
 Sixteen contestants competed for the title.

-The contest was won by a National School of Business Management student, Tishani Perera, who will represent Sri Lanka internationally in the Miss Grand International 2025 pageant, to be held in Bangkok, Thailand, on 18 October 2025.
+The contest was won by a National School of Business Management student, Tishani Perera, who later represented Sri Lanka internationally in the Miss Grand International 2025 pageant, held in Bangkok, Thailand, on 18 October 2025.
+However, she was unplaced.